 Experiential marketing campaigns also create excellent opportunities for your customers to create and promote your brand through their own content.

-According to that same report, a whopping 98 percent of consumers create digital or social content at events and experiences, and of those, 100 percent report sharing it.
+A whopping 98% of consumers create digital or social content at events and experiences, and of those, 100% report sharing it.
+That’s called user-generated content (UGC), and consumers find it 9.8x more impactful than influencer content.
+(More on that later.)

 That’s an immediate and powerful boost to your brand’s social media presence—and what’s more, it’s content that your content team doesn’t have to create.
 Instead, your team can focus on amplifying and repurposing that content instead.